nautes-labs/website/src/en/guide/user-guide/code-repo.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

-### Execute Repository Details Request
+### Execute View Repository Details Request

-Use the curl command or other tools to execute the API request to retrieve the repository details.
-The response example for retrieving the repository details is similar to that of [listing repositories](#list-repositoriesapi).
+Use the curl command or other tools to execute the API request to view the repository details.
+The response example for viewing the repository details is similar to that of [listing repositories](#list-repositoriesapi).

-> If your account is a member of the GitLab group, has permission to list repositories, and has read permission to the `main` branch of the `default.project` repository, you can retrieve the repository details.
+> If your account is a member of the GitLab group, has permission to list repositories, and has read permission to the `default.project` repository, you can view the details of repositories authorized for you.

 ## Force Create/Update/Delete Repository (API)

-In order to ensure that Nautes can automatically deploy the runtime environment of a product based on the product configuration manifest, the product configuration manifest must adhere to predefined rules.
-Therefore, validation of the product configuration manifest is enabled by default when submitting a request, and the request cannot be submitted if the validation fails.

-In certain scenarios, users may need to submit resource files failing to adhere to predefined rules, and subsequently submit accompanying resources later.
-In order to accommodate similar scenarios, the POST and DELETE types of API requests can be forced to submit or delete resource files by adding the `insecure_skip_check` query parameter and setting its value to `true`.
+For special scenarios in which API verification needs to be skipped, refer to the [Prepare Runtime Environment](main-process.md##prepare-runtime-environment) section.

-Taking the creation of a repository as an example, if the project's value is set to a non-existent project, you can forcibly submit a request by adding the `insecure_skip_check` query parameter to submit the repository resource file .
+Taking the creation of a repository as an example, if the value of the `project` property is set to a non-existent project, you can forcibly submit a request by adding the `insecure_skip_check` query parameter with its value set to `true`, to submit the repository resource file.
 The request example is shown below:

 ```Shell
     curl -X 'POST' \